How to Use a Solar Pool Cover The Right WayClick here to get our FREE weekly pool maintenance newsletter!

-A swimming pool solar cover (or solar blanket) will not only bring the temperature up in your pool, it will keep it there too, without using any gas or electricity.
+A solar pool cover (or solar blanket) will not only bring the temperature up in your pool, it will keep it there too, without using any gas or electricity.

 What Are Solar Pool Covers?

-Solar covers are also known as solar blankets or summer covers.
+Solar covers are one of the must-have pool accessories.
+They’re also known as solar blankets or summer covers.
 During the year, swimming pools are left exposed to nature’s elements (rain, tree debris, bird droppings, etc.) and its temperature changes.

-A bonus feature for a solar pool cover is that they will help keep out unwanted debris that may fall in your pool during the day.
+A bonus feature is that they’ll help keep out unwanted debris that may fall in your pool during the day.
 However, the main purpose is to keep your pool warm and help it to get there.

 How Do Solar Pool Covers Work?